Kensington needs a comprehensive approach to real estate development, co-created with the community

 We identify Health, Wellness and Healing as the guiding theme and “north star” of this work.

-An anchors model
+An anchors model for real estate development

 In order to stabilize Kensington, NKCDC and its community partners need to control anchor spaces on Kensington Avenue, transform blighted and vacant properties, and use them to provide goods and services that are needed by both residents and those suffering from addiction and homelessness.